Paraconsistentization and many-valued logics: Abstract

 \section{Abstract}

 This paper shows how to transform explosive many-valued systems into paraconsistent logics.
-We investigate especially the case of three-valued systems showing how paraconsistent three-valued logics can be obtained from them.
+We investigate mainly the case of three-valued systems exhibiting how non-explosive three-valued logics can be obtained from them.